abcnews/dailygraphics/Documentation.md

 > Default: `6`

 Spacing between the label and the bar.

+**minX**
+> Default: lowest value in the data rounded *down* to the nearest multiple of `roundTicksFactor` or rounded up to zero

+Minimum value on the X axis.

 **maxX**
 > Default: largest value in the data rounded *up* to the nearest multiple of `roundTicksFactor`